Is LNG – or is it not – a commodity?

 LNG prices – to this very day – are artifices and work only between the parties of a deal and only for that particular deal.
 So you are stuck.

-Let’s assume for a moment that there would be an LNG price marker (there really isn’t but I wave my magic wand for a moment).
+Let’s assume for a moment that there would be an LNG price marker (there isn’t but I wave my magic wand for a moment).
 Would it work then?

 Well, if you want to know what your cargo is worth, you must find out what someone else is willing to pay for it.
-In crude (again) this is simple as if you apply the accepted transparent and liquid price markers, there is always a willing buyer (that’s why it’s liquid and hence a commodity).
-In LNG you may apply whatever price you wish – as long as there is no market that will always produce a buyer at this particular price – you may as well apply the price of pulverized toad warts.
+In crude (again) this is simple if you apply the accepted transparent and liquid price markers, there is always a willing buyer (that’s why it’s liquid and hence a commodity).
+In LNG you may apply whatever price you wish – as long as no market will always produce a buyer at this particular price – you may as well apply the price of pulverized toad warts.
 It’s a worthless exercise.

 The reason is lacking overcapacity.
 Crude and any other commodity are tradable because there is huge overcapacity in any segment of the chain backing the trade up.
 You would always be able to close your position – come what may.

 You may lose a spread on a cargo but you never lose the cargo itself.
 On a 2 million barrel cargo that’s a couple of millions worst case.
-In LNG you may actually lose the cargo.
+In LNG you may lose the cargo.
 It’s boiling liquid.
 Park it on the ocean long enough and at some moment it will be gone.
 Simply evaporated into nothingness.
 The only way to get rid of a distressed cargo of LNG is to dump it into a sink market and the only safe one is the US.
 Imagine you bought 4 million mmBtu’s on 14 USD and have to dump it for 3 USD.
 That’s a huge hit.
 Won’t happen in crude.

 Conclusion: if you buy spot LNG you better be sure that you either have a sufficiently highly priced and performing sink position or the deal is done back to back.
 But that automatically denies LNG commodity status.
 And will continue to do so for a little while longer.

 Does that mean, traders new to LNG should stay away from it altogether?
-If they think its just one more commodity then YES, absolutely.
+If they think it’s just one more commodity then YES, absolutely.
 Run, and never look back.

-If on the other side the trader is ready to acknowledge the particular nature of LNG, gets real LNG battlefield hardened firepower, spends time and money on developing long-term relationships and most of all is ready for the weird world of LNG, then welcome.
+If on the other side, the trader is ready to acknowledge the particular nature of LNG, gets real LNG battlefield-hardened firepower, spends time and money on developing long-term relationships and most of all is ready for the weird world of LNG, then welcome.

 0 replies